Event Sancintya Mohini Simpson and Imelda Miller: The Legacy of Indentured Labour

 • Imelda Miller

-Brisbane-based curator, Imelda Miller is interested in creating awareness about the history of South Sea Islander labour in Queensland’s sugar industry between 1863 to 1904.
-For over 20 years, Imelda has been working to change the narrative about South Sea Island history in major collecting institutions in Queensland—from a story about a past historical event, to a narrative that is intrinsically connected to the descendants, the Australian South Sea Islander community.
-Miller explores an intersection where historical objects, photographs, and archives are interwoven with people’s personal narratives and acknowledge community agency, representation, and healing.
+Imelda Miller is a curator based in Meanjin/Brisbane.
+She is interested in increasing awareness of the South Sea Islander labour trade in Queensland’s sugar industry between 1863 and 1904.
+For over twenty years, she has been working to change the narrative about South Sea Islander history, from a story about past historical events to one intrinsically connected to the Australian South Sea Islander community today.
+She explores the ways historical objects, photographs, and archives are interwoven with personal narratives to acknowledge community agency, representation, and healing.

 Sancintya Mohini Simpson

-Sancintya Mohini Simpson is an artist and researcher based in Brisbane, Australia.
-Her practice addresses the impact of colonisation on the historical and lived experiences of her family, and more broadly traces the movements and passages of indentured labourers from India to South Africa during the late 1800s and early 1900s.
-Her interdisciplinary practice draws on the archive to explore the complexities of migration, memory, and trauma.
-Simpson’s work moves between painting and video, to poetry and performance, developing narratives and rituals, which she uses to navigate family history, and embed wider narratives surrounding the Indian indenture diaspora community.
+Sancintya Mohini Simpson is an artist based in Meanjin/Brisbane.
+Her work addresses the movement of indentured labourers from India to South Africa during the late 1800s and early 1900s, and, with it, the impact of colonisation on her family.
+Simpson draws on archives to explore the complexities of migration, memory, and trauma.
+Her work encompasses painting and video, poetry and performance, developing narratives and rituals to navigate family history and embed wider narratives surrounding the Indian indenture diaspora community.

 Event Podcast